codazoda/ask/README.md

-# Ask
+# AskAI

-This is a command-line utility for asking AI questions.
-It makes a call to the OpenAI API.
+A command-line utility for asking AI questions.
+It sends your question to the OpenAI API.

+Called __AskAI__ to disambiguate or just `ask` for short.

 Usage:
 ```